godotengine/godot-docs/classes/class_treeitem.rst

 - :ref:`TreeItem<class_TreeItem>` **get_next_visible** **(** :ref:`bool<class_bool>` wrap=false **)**

-Returns the next visible TreeItem in the tree.
+Returns the next visible TreeItem in the tree or a null object if there is none.

 If ``wrap`` is enabled, the method will wrap around to the first visible element in the tree when called on the last visible element, otherwise it returns ``null``.